Sammy Fain

 Sammy Fain (born Samuel E. Feinberg; June 17, 1902 – December 6, 1989) was an American composer of popular music.
 In the 1920s and early 1930s, he contributed numerous songs that form part of The Great American Songbook, and to Broadway theatre.
-Fain was also a popular musician and vocalist.

-Biography

-Sammy Fain was born in New York City, New York, United States, the son of a cantor.
-In 1923, Fain appeared in the short sound film, "Sammy Fain and Artie Dunn" directed by Lee De Forest filmed in DeForest's Phonofilm sound-on-film process.
-In 1925, Fain left the Fain-Dunn act to devote himself to music.
-Fain was a self-taught pianist who played by ear.
-He began working as a staff pianist and composer for music publisher Jack Mills.
-In 1932 he appeared in the short film "The Crooning Composer."

-Later, Fain worked extensively in collaboration with Irving Kahal.
-Together they wrote classics such as "Let a Smile Be Your Umbrella" and "You Brought a New Kind of Love to Me," (co-written with Pierre Norman) and "I'll Be Seeing You."
-Another lyricist who collaborated with Fain was Lew Brown, with whom he wrote "That Old Feeling".
-His Broadway credits also include Everybody's Welcome, Right This Way, Hellzapoppin', Flahooley, Ankles Aweigh, Christine and Something More.
+Early life and collaborations

+Sammy Fain was born in New York City, to a family that was deeply rooted in the world of show business.
+His uncle, for instance, Willie Howard, was a Vaudeville performer.
+As a young man, Fain taught himself to play the piano.
+Although he couldn't read music well, he had a natural talent for coming up with memorable melodies in the spur of the moment.
+In 1925, he composed his first piece: "Nobody Knows What a Red-headed Mama Can Do."

+Until 1942, Fain worked extensively in collaboration with Irving Kahal.
+In the late 1920s, they created works including "Wedding Bells are Breaking Up That Old Gang of Mine" and "Let a Smile Be Your Umbrella."
+Fain and Kahal also collaborated to write pieces for the play Right This Way, such as "I Can Dream, Can't I?" and "I'll Be Seeing You."
+The latter was especially popular during WWII, as it perfectly reflected the feelings of many American wives whose husbands were off fighting.

 Film works

 Fain also composed music for more than 30 films in the 1930s, 1940s and 1950s.
-He was nominated for the best Academy Award for Best Original Song ten times, winning twice, with "Secret Love" from Calamity Jane in 1954 and with "Love Is a Many-Splendored Thing" from the movie of the same title in 1956.
-He co-wrote both songs with Paul Francis Webster, another long-time collaborator.
-Fain wrote the second theme to the TV series Wagon Train in 1958, which was called "(Roll Along) Wagon Train".
-He also contributed to the song scores for the Walt Disney animated films Alice in Wonderland, Peter Pan, and The Rescuers (the latter, soon to be his last effort, also earned him another Oscar nomination).
+He was nominated for the Academy Award for Best Original Song ten times.
+Of those ten nominations, two of the pieces were selected as winning works: "Secret Love" from Calamity Jane won in 1953, and "Love Is a Many-Splendored Thing" won in 1955.
+Both of these pieces were co-written with lyricist Paul Francis Webster, another long-time collaborator.
+Fain also contributed to the song scores for the Walt Disney animated films Alice in Wonderland, Peter Pan, and The Rescuers (the latter, soon to be his last effort, also earned him another Oscar nomination).

-In 1963, he collaborated with Harold Adamson, in writing songs for the film The Incredible Mr. Limpet, which came out in 1964, and such songs as "I Wish I Were a Fish", "Be Careful How You Wish" and "Deep Rapture" enhanced his fame.

-Recognition
+Further recognitions

 In 1972, he was inducted into The Songwriters Hall of Fame.

 Death

-Fain died from a heart attack in Los Angeles, California, and is interred at Cedar Park Cemetery, in Emerson, New Jersey.
+Fain died from a heart attack in Los Angeles, California and was interred at Cedar Park Cemetery, in Emerson, New Jersey.